TYPE DESIGN INFORMATION PAGE last updated on Sun Jul 3 12:51:39 EDT 2022

 Help with the use of autotrace for making a font via Autotrace from an existing font is provided by this video made in 2021 by Piotr Grochowski (Poland).
 The (polite, but negative) reaction to this video by the typophiles was quite predictable---they do not like the promotion of piracy software.
 It is ironic that none of the people villifying Grochowski are criticizing Bitstream and Monotype for similar past sins (i.e., copying existing digital fonts).
 [Google] [More] ⦿

-Canadian-Iranian software engineer and type expert.
-He worked at Google in Mountain View, CA, and at Facebook.
+Seyed Behdad Esfahbod MirHosseinZadeh Sarabi is an Iranian-Canadian software engineer, type expert and free software developer.
+He worked at Google in Mountain View, CA, and at Facebook (2019-2020).
 At the time he quit Facebook, his annual salary, as reported by The New York Times, was 1.5 million dollars.

 Behdad Esfahbod was born in 1982 in Sari, Iran.
 While at high school Esfahbod won a silver in the 1999 International Olympiad in Informatics and then gold in 2000.
 He studied computer engineering at Sharif University in Tehran while discovering the world of computer typography and open source.